entando/entando-docs/vuepress/docs/v7.0/tutorials/devops/external-id-management.md

     kind: Secret
     metadata
         name: keycloak-admin-secret
-        namespace: YOUR-APP-NAMESPACE
+        namespace: entando
     type: Opaque

-Entando automatically detects this Secret by name and uses it to log in to the Keycloak server at the specified URL.
+Via the named Secret, Entando supplies the Keycloak APIs with the admin credentials they require to provision the "entando" realm.

 > **Note** To encode a value in bash, use `echo YOUR-SECRET-VALUE | base64`

-### 3. Upload the Secret
+### 3. Create the Secret

-Upload the Secret to the namespace where you want to deploy your Entando instance:
+Apply the Secret to the namespace where you want to deploy your Entando instance:

-    oc create -f YOUR-SECRET.yaml -n YOUR-NAMESPACE
+    kubectl apply -f keycloak-admin-secret.yaml -n entando

 ### 4. Create a YAML configuration file